ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

     * Primary storage with frequent updates (e.g., system drive, database storage).

-    * Throughput-intensive applications needing continuous disk access.
+    * Applications with high throughput that require constant disk access.

-* EBS volumes persist even if the EC2 instance is stopped or terminated.
+* Even if the EC2 instance is stopped or terminated, the EBS volumes continue to exist.

-* Attach multiple EBS volumes to a single instance; volumes and instances must be in the same Availability Zone.
+* A single instance can have numerous EBS volumes attached to it; the instances and volumes need to be in the same Availability Zone.

-* Multi-Attach feature allows mounting a volume to multiple instances simultaneously.
+* Mounting a volume to numerous instances at once is possible using the Multi-Attach functionality.

 * EBS volume types include :